VSLCatena/mensa/README.md

 Documentation for creating a model can be found here: https://www.npmjs.com/package/sequelize-typescript#model-definition

 #### Registering the model
 After creating a model it needs to be registered.
-This can be done by adding the model to the ```var models [...]``` inside the
+This can be done by adding the model to the ```export const models = [...]``` inside the
-**api/src/app.module.ts** file.
+**api/src/database/models.database.ts** file.
 This will register the model and make it available as repository in the api.

 ##### Creating a migration
 After creating the model, you need to create a migration for it.